 Critical accounting policies and estimates are defined as both those that are material to the portrayal of our financial condition and results of operations and as those that require management's most subjective judgments.
-Management believes our critical accounting policies and estimates are those related to revenue recognition, as well as those used in the determination of liabilities related to sales returns, member commissions and income taxes.
+Management believes our critical accounting policies and estimates are those related to revenue recognition, as well as those used in the determination of liabilities related to member commissions and income taxes.

 Revenue Recognition.
+All revenue is recognized when the performance obligations under a contract are satisfied.
 Product sales are recorded when the products are shipped and title passes to independent members.
 Product sales to members are made pursuant to a member agreement that provides for transfer of both title and risk of loss upon our delivery to the carrier that completes delivery to the members, which is commonly referred to as "F.O.B.
 Shipping Point."
 We primarily receive payment by credit card at the time members place orders.
 Our sales arrangements do not contain right of inspection or customer acceptance provisions other than general rights of return.
 Amounts received for unshipped product are recorded as deferred revenue.
-Such amounts totaled \$2.4 million and \$2.2 million at December 31, 2017 and 2016, respectively.
+Such amounts totaled \$4.6 million and \$2.4 million at December 31, 2018 and 2017, respectively.
 Shipping charges billed to members are included in net sales.
 Costs associated with shipments are included in cost of sales.
 Event and training revenue is deferred and recognized as the event or training occurs.

-Enrollment package revenue, including any nonrefundable set-up fees, is deferred and recognized over the term of the arrangement, generally twelve months.
-Enrollment packages provide members access to both a personalized marketing website and a business management system.
-No upfront costs are deferred as the amount is nominal.
-At December 31, 2017 and 2016, enrollment package revenue totaling \$379,000 and \$430,000 was deferred, respectively.
-Although we have no immediate plans to significantly change the terms or conditions of enrollment packages, any changes in the future could result in additional revenue deferrals or could cause us to recognize the deferred revenue over a longer period of time.
 Additionally, deferred revenue includes advances for auto ship orders.
 In certain markets, when a member's cumulative commission income reaches a certain threshold, a percentage of the member's weekly commission is held back as an advance and applied to an auto ship order once the accumulated amount of the advances is sufficient to pay for the pre-selected auto ship package of the member.
-Such advances were \$1.7 million and \$2.3 million at December 31, 2017 and 2016, respectively.
+Such advances were \$1.9 million and \$1.7 million at December 31, 2018 and 2017, respectively.